yuvaldrori/documentation/_posts/docker/jet/2015-07-16-release-notes.md

 ## Version 0.3

+### 0.3.8

+* Added support for using private repositories as base images.

 ### 0.3.7

 * Added the `image_tag` field for `push` steps.
 This can be either a hardcoded script or a golang [`Template` object](http://golang.org/pkg/text/template/) referencing a number of variables.
 Please see the [push steps]({{ site.baseurl }}{% post_url docker/2015-05-25-steps %}#push-steps) documentation for the available variables.